Florin-Purice/FitFileOverlay/README.md

 * Choose between using custom value for lactate threshold heart rate or use the value read from the file
 * Primary and secondary colors
 * Background color (recommended to leave it fully transparent)
-* Include/exclude sections of the overlay: map, various data fields; and the size of these sections
+* Include/exclude sections of the overlay: map, altitude graph, various data fields; and the size of these sections
 * Specific settings to change the look of the map and individual data fields
 * Change the order in which data fields are drawn